- PhD, Developmental Psychology, Cornell University, 2008

-- Dr. Morrissey is on leave in 2013.
-She is serving as Senior Advisor to the Deputy Assistant Secretary for Human Services Policy in the Office of the Assistant Secretary for Planning and Evaluation (ASPE).
-Prior to joining the SPA faculty in fall 2010, Taryn Morrissey served as a Health Policy Advisor on the staff of the U.S. Senate Health, Education, Labor and Pensions (HELP) Committee, first for Senator Edward Kennedy and then for Senator Tom Harkin.
-Dr. Morrissey worked primarily on federal health reform legislation, particularly child and maternal health and workforce issues.
-She began her career in policy as an American Association for the Advancement of Science (AAAS) / Society for Research in Child Development (SRCD) Congressional Fellow.
-Her research focuses on relationships between public policy, particularly health and food assistance policy, and children’s development.Ongoing projects examine the social determinants of child obesity, the impacts of public- and employer-supported child care on work-family balance, and child care stability and children's development.
-She has also published papers on state public prekindergarten policy.
-She has worked at the Massachusetts Department of Education and at the Families and Work Institute on early care and education policy.
-In addition, she has been a consultant to the National Center for Children in Poverty.
+Dr. Morrissey's research is informed by her experiences in policy.
+In spring and summer 2022, she is on leave from AU working at the Office of Child care at the U.S. Department of Health and Human Services.
+In 2013 and 2014, she was on leave from AU serving as senior advisor for Human Services Policy in the Office of the Assistant Secretary for Planning and Evaluation (ASPE) at DHHS Prior to joining the AU faculty in 2010, Taryn Morrissey served as a health policy advisor on the staff of the U.S. Senate Health, Education, Labor and Pensions (HELP) Committee, first for Senator Edward Kennedy and then for Senator Tom Harkin.
+Dr. Morrissey worked primarily on federal health reform.
+She began her career in policy as an American Association for the Advancement of Science (AAAS) / Society for Research in Child Development (SRCD) congressional fellow.

 - Social policy and child development

-- Child care, maternal employment, and work-family issues
+- Child care, parental employment, and work-family issues

 Grants and Sponsored Research

 Robert Wood Johnson Foundation, Co-Principal Investigator (PI: Colleen Heflin).
 “Building on Work to Advance Understanding of Instability in Parental Employment as a Barrier to Child Care,” 2021-2022